SparseDataTree/okrs_demo_0/README.md

 Just the rest endpoint for now, but perhaps eventually a UI for endpoints; and to navigate the topic tree; and to see reports

+## Analytics and AI
+Integration with analytics or AI frameworks would be a follow-on activity.

-### Reference Documentation
+## Reference Documentation

-For further reference, please consider the following sections:
+For developer reference, please consider the following sections:

 * [Official Apache Maven documentation](https://maven.apache.org/guides/index.html)
 * [Spring Boot Maven Plugin Reference Guide](https://docs.spring.io/spring-boot/docs/2.6.6/maven-plugin/reference/html/)